rakesh-201/R.V.V.P-webdevers.in/B-Site_R.V.V.P@webdevers.in.md

 - Use of mouse instead of voice can create problems like speech overlapping and more.

-Hence need of a _* Non Voice Controlled *_ site is required.
+Hence need of a _*Non Voice Controlled*_ site is required.

 ### Common Features

 The site has a login system.
 You need to login to enjoy the services like music, news, dairy.
-In the news section first the title of latest news are spoken and then of the sorted news.
+In the news section first the titles of latest news are spoken and then of the sorted news.
 The news is sorted into three categories:

 - business
 - entertainment
 - sports

 you can choose any one at a time.

 The music section contains music sorted as follows:

 - Sorted by Years
 - Sorted by Languages
 - Sorted by Artists

 In the diary section the stories can be added by two ways:

 - Oral way
 - By typing

 The site also has an about us page and a contact us page.

 - GitHub repo link for Project 1: [Link to repository](https://github.com/rakesh-201/R.V.V.P-webdevers.in)